palewire/cpi/docs/index.md

 1017.0954356846472
 ```

+ By default the value is adjusted to the most recent year.
+Unless otherwise specified, "CPI-U" index for all urban consumers is used to make the conversion, the method recommended by the U.S. Bureau of Labor Statistics.

-If you'd like to adjust to a different year, submit it as an integer to the optional `to` keyword argument.
+If you'd like to adjust to a different year, you can submit it as an integer to the optional `to` keyword argument.

 ```python
 cpi.inflate(100, 1950, to=1960)